MySQL Database Management and Usage in ServBay

 ServBay offers an intuitive interface for managing various software packages, including MySQL.

-Open the ServBay application, click on Packages in the left navigation bar, and then select MySQL.
-Here, you can view the list of MySQL versions supported by ServBay and choose the version you want to install.
-Currently, ServBay supports multiple MySQL versions, catering to a wide range of needs from older to the latest releases.
+Open the ServBay application, click Packages in the left sidebar, then select MySQL.
+Here, you can view the list of MySQL versions supported by ServBay and choose the one you wish to install.
+ServBay currently supports multiple MySQL versions, ranging from older releases to the latest ones, accommodating diverse needs.

-After you select the desired MySQL version, ServBay will automatically handle the download and installation process.
+After selecting your preferred MySQL version, ServBay will automatically handle the download and installation process.

 Starting and Managing the MySQL Service

-Once installation is complete, you can conveniently manage the MySQL service using ServBay’s graphical management platform or the servbayctl
+Once installed, you can easily manage the MySQL service via ServBay’s graphical management platform or through the command-line tool servbayctl

 Using the ServBay Management Platform